MobClub/ShareSDK-for-iOS/README.md

 necessary for the SSO Login of Sina weibo

 1. ImageIO.framework
+2. AdSupport.framework
+3. libsqlite3.dylib

-necessary for the SSO Login of Tencent weibo（iOS6.0+）
+necessary for the SSO Login of WeChat

-1. Social.framework
+1. libsqlite3.dylib
-2. Accounts.framework

 necessary for the SSO Login of QZone or QQ Friend share